dr-aman-sharma/Data-Science/Weather-Forecast-Project/README.md

 Data was collected using Open-Meteo APIs.
 Two separate datasets were used: historical Forecast API which was used as the raw forecast source, and historical Weather API (ERA5 Reanalysis) which was used as the reference / ground truth dataset.
 Hourly data was collected for wind speed at 10 m, and wind direction at 10 m.
 Time period was chosen to be 1 January 2025 to 31 December 2025.
 All timestamps were aligned in GMT+0 to avoid timezone mismatch issues.

 # Data Preparation

-For each location:
-- forecast data and ERA5 data were merged using timestamp matching,
-- forecast bias was computed as:

-delta = actual wind speed - forecast wind speed
+For each location forecast data and ERA5 data were merged using timestamp matching.
+Forecast bias was computed as delta = actual wind speed - forecast wind speed.
 The correction model was trained to predict this residual error.
 Terrain labels were also added manually for each location.

----

 # Feature Engineering

-The following features were used for training:

-### Forecast Variables
-- forecast wind speed
-- forecast wind direction

-### Wind Direction Encoding
-Since wind direction is circular, I encoded it using:
-- sine(direction)
-- cosine(direction)

-instead of directly using the angle.

-### Time Features
-To capture daily and seasonal cycles:
-- hour_sin
-- hour_cos
-- month_sin
-- month_cos

-were included.

-### Terrain Features
+The following features were used for training: forecast wind speed, forecast wind direction, time and terrain.
+Since wind direction is circular, I encoded it using sine(direction) and cosine(direction), instead of directly using the angle.
+Time features were encoded to capture daily and seasonal cycles as "hour_sin", "hour_cos", "month_sin", "month_cos".
-Terrain type was one-hot encoded into:
+Terrain features included were coastal, desert, mountain, plains, and tropical.
+Terrain type was one-hot encoded.
-- coastal
-- desert
-- mountain
-- plains
-- tropical

----

 # Model Used